eliben/go-sudoku/README.md

 ![SVG board sample](/doc/genb.svg)

-You can invoke the `cmd/generator` command with the `-svgout` flag to see this in action.
+You can invoke the `cmd/generator` command with the `-svgout` flag to see this in action, or use the web frontend.

+## Web frontend

+This repository includes a web frontend for generating Sudoku puzzles, by compiling the Go code to WebAssembly.
+To run it locally:

+		$ cd cmd/wasm
+		$ make build
+		$ make serve

+This will run a local webserver; open http://localhost:8899 in your browser to generate puzzles!